 These pillows are pretty easy to stitch up.
 Don’t be intimidated by the piping.
 I walk you through the steps in the tutorial.
 Did you know that the trick to getting piping to look good every time is to keep sewing on the same stitching line over and over again?

 Today I’m sharing the tutorial for the Jack o Lantern pillow.
-The cat pillow pattern will be on BERNINA’s WeAllSew blog sometime this week.
-I’ll be sure to share when it’s ready.
+The cat pillow pattern can be found on BERNINA’s WeAllSew blog.

 Which Pillow Forms are Best for Sewing Projects?

 These pillows call for 18″ pillow forms.
 I used 20″ pillow forms from IKEA and they worked great.
 The IKEA pillows are filled with down feathers and not as “dense” as other pillow forms so they fit in the smaller size pillow covers.

 You should easily be able to find 18″ pillow forms.
 I’ve linked my favorites below, I prefer down pillow forms since they give a nice “fluff” to the finished project.

 If you add a zipper to the back of your pillow, you can use the same pillow form for multiple pillows during the year.
 Especially if you make all your pillow covers to fit an 18″ pillow.

 We have a downloadable template for you to create the pumpkin face on the pillow.
 Since the internet is a crazy place, it’s in a special section of the website just for our newsletter subscribers.
 (Trust me, crazy things have happened when we just leave the download link out for all the internet to see!).

 Subscriptions to the site are TOTALLY FREE.
 You get an email a week from us where we share all the fun new stuff posted that week.
 We hear from so many readers who tell us that they look forward to that email each week!
 So give a subscription a try; you might like it.